mingodad/citadel/README.txt

   -> The "-s" option causes WebCit to present an HTTPS (SSL-encrypted) web
      service.
 If you want to do both HTTP and HTTPS, you can simply run two instances of WebCit on two different ports.

+  -> The "-S" option also enables HTTPS, but must be followed by a list of
+     cipher suites you wish to enable.
+Please see http://openssl.org/docs/apps/ciphers.html for a list of cipher strings.

   -> The "-f" option tells WebCit that it is allowed to follow the
      "X-Forwarded-For:" HTTP headers which may be added if your WebCit service